 How Do You Control the Oraimo SoundView?

 The SoundView comes with standard playback buttons; the volume up and down buttons are marked with the plus and minus symbols.
 The play/pause button is designated a circular symbol—it also doubles up as the on/off button when you long press it.

 To skip to the next song or change and FM frequency, you’ll need to hold the volume up button.
 Yes, the Oraimo SoundView also has an FM tuner plus the ability to play songs from an SD card or flash disk besides being a Bluetooth speaker.

-There are two other buttons; one labelled M that lets you switch between different modes—Bluetooth, FM, and Clock modes.
-The other labelled SET is what you’ll use to adjust clock time and set your alarms.
+There are two other buttons; one labeled M that lets you switch between different modes—Bluetooth, FM, and Clock modes.
+The other labeled SET is what you’ll use to adjust clock time and set your alarms.

 How Do You Pair the Oraimo SoundView?